ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A Framework for Solving Combinatorial Problems of a Real-world Application by Quantum Annealing: Materials and Methods

 \subsection{Correlations Between Solution Metrics and System Run Parameters}

-With the intend to minimize the objective function, D-Wave provides a distribution of solutions, all of which are not equally important nor of equal quality.
-The setup of the ILP scenario (penalty term, float variable solution, integer sizes) and the QUBO (sparsity-affecting transformations, embedding, chain strength) parameterize the problem as well as the configuration of annealing procedure (annealing schedule, spin transformations, thermalization/ decorrelation pauses) can have significant influence on the obtained distribution of solutions.
+With the intent to minimize the objective function, D-Wave provides a distribution of solutions, all of which are not equally important nor of equal quality.
+The setup of the ILP scenario (penalty term, float variable solution, integer sizes) and the QUBO (sparsity-affecting transformations, embedding, chain strength) parameterize the problem.
+The annealing procedure (annealing schedule, spin transformations, thermalization/decorrelation pauses) can also have significant influence on the obtained distribution of solutions.
+Studies like \cite{Willsch_2022} show that a proper parameter selection in terms of annealing schedule and embedding variants can change the situation significantly.
+Furthermore, the effect of thermalization in the context of quantum annealing processes can have an impact, as was shown in \cite{term_annealing_2013}.
 Ideally, the solutions to the problem should not be affected by the choices for these meta parameters.
+Still, we selected the range of parameters to be tested using our experience garnered from our previous study, see \cite{Witt:2022lsx}.

 However, as we show in later sections, different combinations of parameters significantly affect the likelihood of obtaining feasible solutions.
-Furthermore, choices for such meta parameters are highly correlated.
+Choices for such meta parameters can be highly correlated.
 For example, longer (slower) annealing profiles can provide higher probabilities for finding a feasible solution, yet at the cost of generating fewer total number of solutions.

 Our first studies, \cite{Witt:2022lsx}, found that probabilities for finding a minimal feasible solution for the three-node network problem were at the order of $~ 10^{-4}\%$ and below.
 This presented a non-trivial task to evaluate the quality of the distribution of solutions when only having a sample sizes of less than $~ 10^6$.
 To address this issue, we formulate statistical measures based on the distribution of samples to quantify the quality of our D-Wave setup.
-In particular, we introduce a feasibility ratio, \rfeas{r_\mathrm{feasible}} \Nfeas{N_\mathrm{feasible}} \Nsamp{N_\mathrm{samples}}
+Since the optimal solution is, by definition, a feasible solution, we are interested in the rate in which feasible solutions are produced.
+We thus consider the feasibility ratio, \rfeas{r_\mathrm{feasible}} \Nfeas{N_\mathrm{feasible}} \Nsamp{N_\mathrm{samples}}

 that rates the success of finding $\Nfeas$ feasible solutions within a solution set with $\Nsamp$ samples.

 Another metric of choice for solutions in the binary search space that we use in our research here is the Hamming distance